 Certain of NCR's nonqualified executive pension plan benefits are supported by a benefits trust, the assets of which are subject to the claims of NCR's creditors.
-In addition, except for the Officer Plan II (as defined below), benefits under NCR's pension plans are not subject to reductions for Social Security benefits or other offset amounts.
+In addition, except for the Officer Plan II, benefits under NCR's pension plans are not subject to reductions for social security benefits or other offset amounts.